YOU54F/pact-cli/README.md

           Consumer name or regex to use to filter the Pacts fetched from the Pact broker (can be repeated) --provider-name <provider-name>
-          Provider name or regex to use to filter the Pacts fetched from the Pact broker (can be repeated) -v, --version
+          Provider name or regex to use to filter the Pacts fetched from the Pact broker (can be repeated) -w, --watch
+          Watch for changes in pact files and reload automatically -v, --version
           Print version information
   -h, --help